 Years of built-up anger and frustration accompany them as they transition back into the community.
 Many return to committing crimes within a year of release.
 The overcrowding that exists in many institutions adds to the anger and frustration of inmates which result in more frequent altercations between inmates and increased threat of staff assault.

 Could expressive art therapy be the healing balm necessary for such a grim situation?

-A team of art therapy facilitators from NGO Khula Aasman are achieving through watercolor painting, mural making and clay work, the hard-to-find catharsis for inmates.
-Under Project Inner Light – The Prison Project, they are working with Prayas, TISS and Tata Trusts for enhancing mental health of inmates using a combination of music, drama, visual art and relaxation techniques.
+A team of art therapy facilitators from NGO Khula Aasman are achieving through watercolour painting, mural making and clay work, the hard-to-find catharsis in art for inmates.
+Under Project Inner Light – The Prison Project, they are working with Prayas, TISS and Tata Trusts for enhancing the mental health of inmates using a combination of music, drama, visual art and relaxation techniques.
 These are men and women undergoing court proceedings or under trial from various social classes.

 There are immense creative possibilities of exposing more inmates to the expressive art therapy process.
-With a clear improvement in their mental state, there is a high possibility for empowering them to deal with their inner and outer chaos in independent ways.
+With a clear improvement in their mental state, they are finding catharsis in art.
+There is a high possibility for empowering them to deal with their inner and outer chaos in independent ways.